God Wants You Well

 For I have come down from heaven, not to do My own will, but the will of Him who sent Me.

 Jesus never put sickness on anyone.
+He never refused to heal anyone.
 He never told someone that they needed to suffer a little longer in order to learn a lesson.
 He never said to anyone that they first needed to remove a sin from their life before He would heal them.
 In fact, Jesus first healed and only then said, “sin no more” (John 5:14, John 8:11).
-Jesus healed.
-He removed sicknesses, diseases, and infirmities.

 Within the Gospel of Matthew alone, there are several accounts of Jesus healing multitudes of people.